All-Ireland Poc Fada Championship: Camogie Poc Fada since 2004

 Uses a shorter course of just 2 stages from "An Fhana Mór" to "An Gabhlan" and back, a distance of 2.14 km (1.33 miles).
 The current record for the Camogie course is held by Patricia Jackman of Waterford when in 2013 she completed the course in 27 pocs and 7 metres (over the end line).
-Lyndsey Condell of Carlow's record stood from 2008 until 2013 when she completed the course in 28 pocs and 67 metres (over the end line) – Scoresheet not available online but has been verified.
 Catriona Daly (Galway) finishing 2nd to Patricia in 2013 with 28 pocs and 17.5m is in third place.
 Mary Henry of Westmeath in fourth place with 28 pocs and 4 metres (over the end line) in 2006.

 Boys (Under 16)

 Uses the same course as the Camogie finalists.

 Girls U16 Camogie Poc Fada since 2015

 Uses the same course as the Camogie finalists.